8 Sights in Bitola, North Macedonia (with Map and Images)

 4. Holy Mother

 The Church of the Nativity of the Virgin Mary is a Macedonian Orthodox church of the Prespa-Pelagona Diocese in Bitola, North Macedonia.
-Built in 1870, and consecrated in 1876, the church's icon collection contains icons dating from the 19th century.
-Among the church's icons is a miraculous (čudotvorna) icon of the Virgin Mary that had been stolen from the church in the 1970s and returned in 2017.
+The church was built in 1870 and consecrated in 1876 by the Bulgarian Exarchist community and has icons dating from the 19th century.
+Among the church's icons is a čudotvorna ("miraculous") icon of the Virgin Mary that had been stolen from the church in the 1970s and returned in 2017.

 Wikipedia: Church of the Nativity of the Virgin Mary, Bitola (EN)